×

 Italian Adverbs of Frequency: Rules, Examples and More

-Especially when it comes to learning Italian adverbs of frequency.
+Mai dire mai… (Never say never…), especially when it comes to learning Italian adverbs of frequency.

-If you hadn’t already guessed, “never” is an adverb of frequency, just like “always” or “sometimes.”
+I mean, without adverbs of frequency, you literally can’t ever say “never,” “always” or “sometimes.”
 These words indicate how often something happens and are some of the most common words in any language.

-How Are Adverbs of Frequency Different in Italian and English?
+How Adverbs of Frequency Work in Italian

 Blah blah blah… yes, we know, grammar is boring.
 But this little tidbit is more like a language hack that’ll help you unlock Italian adverbs of frequency.